Hadryan/Photobase/README.md

 #### Authors exclusive:
 * Upload photos (select categories, resolutions, add tags, specify prices etc)
 * Apply to firm
-* Recieve notifications for sold images via email
+* Receive notifications for sold images via email

 #### Operators:
 * Operators need to change their password when logging in for the first time in order to activate their account
 * Approve pending images put up for sale
 * Approve author applications
-* Appprove firm applications
+* Approve firm applications
 * Ban users from the platform
 * Inspect statistics for each image category.
 (Number of sold images, average price, most frequently bought resolutions etc)